apache/sling-org-apache-sling-feature-cpconverter/README.md

 Default implementation is provided by [org.apache.sling.feature.cpconverter.acl.DefaultAclManager](./src/main/java/org/apache/sling/feature/cpconverter/accesscontrol/DefaultAclManager.java).

+When using a seed feature, repoinit instructions will be parsed to extract system user ids.
+The supported repoinit instructions are the ones known to the Repoinit Parser version 1.7.0, notably missing support for:

+- `add mixin` ( Repoinit Parser 1.8.0 )
+- `remove mixin` (Repoinit Parser 1.8.0 )
+- `ensure nodes` (Repoinit Parser 1.9.0 )
+- `ensure principal ACL` (Repoinit Parser 1.9.0 )

 #### Please note

 ACLs are set in the `repoinit` section for detected System Users _only_, all other ACLs will be 1:1 copied in the related `/jcr_root(/home/users/*/)\.content.xml` file, which will contain filtered ACLs.